Configuration Manager Requirements

 NOTE: If your application download network share is located on a different server, you must also add modify permissions to the network share for the computer object of the server where the AM Integration Client is installed.

-You might have to grant admin permissions for AM server's computer object to the server hosting the network share.
+You might have to grant admin permissions for the AM server's computer object to the server hosting the network share.

 PowerShell Connection